Copying Docker Images to Another Machine

 host_gw=$(ip route | awk '/default/ {print $3; exit}')

-When running inside a dev container, localhost refers to the container, not the host.
-The registry is bound on the host-facing side, so the remote tunnel needs the actual bridge gateway IP to reach it.
+Inside a dev container, localhost points to the container, not the host.
+Since the registry is bound on the host side, the reverse tunnel must target the bridge gateway IP.

 Step 1 - Start a local ephemeral registry